5 key B2C marketing channels and strategies to resonate with your customers

 SMS marketing involves communicating campaigns, promotions, news, updates, and other messages through text.

 It has the potential to drive 98 percent open rates and forms a pivotal part of many ecommerce brands’ owned marketing strategies.
+For example, revolutionary mattress business GhostBed enjoys 200x ROI on their SMS welcome series.

 If customers subscribe via email, the popup changes on their next visit to offer them yet more discounts in exchange for their phone number.